Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 Choosing the technology is not just a developer preference.
 It's the skeleton for costs, iteration speed, and scaling options.

-Medusa JS – lightweight server and REST API
+Medusa JS – modular server and REST API

 Saleor – Django + GraphQL by design

-Stack: Python, Django ORM, Postgres, GraphQL API: GraphQL only (precise data fetching, single-request complex views) Architecture: Django core + plugins + external apps via webhooks Consequence: rich features at the cost of higher complexity; ideal for multi-locale setups
+Stack: Python, Django ORM, Postgres, GraphQL API: GraphQL only (precise data fetching, single-request complex views) Architecture: Django core + in-process plugins + external apps via webhooks Consequence: rich features at the cost of higher complexity; ideal for multi-locale, multi-channel setups

 Vendure – NestJS/TypeScript and plugins everywhere